mjmulholland/TestRepo/README.md

 ## Editing a file

-Its a markdown file oin this repository.
+Its a markdown file in this repository.